NotesHub-Dam/apuntesColaborativos/docs/uc-regiister.md

   The system shows a message informing to the user.

 ## 🧾 Postcondiciones
+- A new user account is created in the system and stored in PostgreSQL.
+- The user can now log in using the registered credentials.

 ## ⚠️ Reglas de Negocio Relacionadas
 - Name length: 5, 50